SerializeField in Unity

 Serialization refers to a process wherein Unity extracts variable data from your class.
 Unity wants to extract this variable data so that when Unity reloads that class, it can put the variable data back where it was.

-When you reload your domain in Unity, Unity records (serializes) the state of your house (your scripts), bulldozes the entire house (your scripts), then recreates the house (your scripts) based on the record (serialized version).
+When you reload your domain in Unity, Unity records (serializes) the state of your house (your scripts), bulldozes the entire house (your scripts), and then recreates the house (your scripts) based on the record (serialized version).

 One scenario where a script reload happens is when you edit a script, save the script, then return to the Unity Editor.
 Boom: Hot Reload.